elastic/elastic-agent/testing/fleetservertest/README.md

 	})
 ```

-- Use the `fleetservertest.NewPATHNAME(args)` functions to get the path ready to be used:
+- Use the `fleetservertest.NewPATHNAME(args)` functions to get a path ready to be used:
 ```go
 p := NewPathAgentAcks("my-agent-id")
 // p = "/api/fleet/agents/my-agent-id/acks"